Cougars stun Geckos in softball championship game

 After the first inning, the Geckos surged in front 3-0 and appeared as if they were on their way to another easy win and the title.
 With four hits in the inning, including a two-RBI single to center field from Rocki-Jae Mesa, the victory-minded Geckos came out storming.

-But after four inning of play, the Cougars trailed by 7-5.
+But after four innings of play, the Cougars trailed 7-5.
 As Geckos relief pitcher Rhonamay Salvador struggled with control and walked the first two batters, fielding errors allowed two runs to cross home pate.
 An RBI bunt from Talen Topasna capped off the scoring.

 “The whole team, they all had my back.
 My defense, I couldn’t have done it without them,” Dangan said.
 “Coach always tells us to reset. … After those mistakes I made, I really just reset and worked towards the next pitch.